karrick/goutfs/README.md

 Unicode defines many code points that are called starting code points.
-They may be displayed independently of any other code point, and the may be modified indefinitely by appending non-starting code points.
-These non-starting code points are more frequently called combining code points in literature.
+They may be displayed independently of any other code point, and the may be modified indefinitely by appending what are called non-starting code points.
+Non-starting code points are more frequently called combining code points in literature.
+Each valid unicode character sequence starts with a starting code point, and be followed by zero or more non-starting code points.

 ## References